Making Exercise Healthy Medicine

 How We Do It:

-This is not an ordinary exercise class.
-Be prepared to exercise your brain:- Arrive before class to get your equipment, using good bending and lifting mechanics.
+- Arrive before class to get your equipment, using good bending and lifting mechanics.
 Are you taking this class to improve lower body strength and function, and then bend wrong so that you don't use your legs?
 Think.
 Smile.

 - Eat enough before class, and drink water to have energy to work